arun1111j/Exno.8-Prompt-Engg/README.md

-# Exno.8 - Prompt Engineering for Audio Generation
+# Exno.8 - Exploration of Prompting Techniques for Audio Generation
-### Date: 23/05/2025
+### Date: 17/04/2025
 ### Register No: 212222040015

 ---